Privacy Analysis of Windows 10 Enterprise at Telemetry Level 0

 HTTP Request Cookies

 As noted before, the identified Bing queries are triggered by Cortana.
-Due to the fact that all privacy-related settings were turned off (for maximum privacy), we did some further search.
+Because all privacy-related settings were turned off (for maximum privacy), we did some further search.
 It is possible to deactivate Cortana completely.
 To do this, the key AllowCortana with the value 0 has to be added to the registry path:

 HKEY LOCAL MACHINE\SOFTWARE\Policies\Microsoft\Windows\Windows Search Users of Windows 10 Pro and Enterprise also have the opportunity to use a group policy.
 The group policy object Allow Cortana can be set in